loader image

 • CrowdFlower (2022): This data labeling company faced a lawsuit from content moderators who claimed they were misclassified as independent contractors.
 The moderators argued they should have been classified as employees due to the company’s control over their work tasks and schedule.

-Eliminate US Employee Misclassification Risks with an Employer of Record (EOR)
+Eliminate US Employee Misclassification Risks with Foothold America’s Comprehensive Solutions

-Employee misclassification is a major concern for US employers.
-At Foothold America, we understand you may have different needs when it comes to managing your US workforce.
-That’s why Foothold America offers two core solutions to ensure compliance and eliminate misclassification risks:
+Employee misclassification is a significant concern for US employers.
+At Foothold America, we understand that you may have different needs when managing your US workforce.
+That’s why we offer three core solutions to ensure compliance and eliminate misclassification risks:

 • Employer of Record (EOR): As your legal Employer of Record, we take on the complexities of managing your US workforce.
 We handle everything from streamlined onboarding to US benefits administration, ensuring accurate and compliant US payroll processing.
 Our team also provides ongoing local HR support, regardless of your employees’ location within the US.